Ellis Burks

 Ellis Rena Burks (born September 11, 1964) is an American former outfielder.
-Burks played in Major League Baseball for 18 seasons with five teams.
-He batted and threw right-handed.
+Burks played in Major League Baseball (MLB) for 18 seasons from 1987 to 2004 with the Boston Red Sox, Chicago White Sox, Colorado Rockies, San Francisco Giants, and Cleveland Indians.
+Burks was a two-time MLB All-Star, two-time Silver Slugger Award winner, a Gold Glove Award winner, and a member of the 30–30 club.
+He is a member of the Boston Red Sox Hall of Fame.

 Early life

 Burks was born in Vicksburg, Mississippi, but raised in Fort Worth, Texas, and attended Everman High School.
 Burks was initially overlooked by scouts and only received a scholarship offer from Ranger Junior College after a showcase at Arlington Stadium.
 His school lost a junior college championship to the Jay Buhner-led McLennan Community College.

 Career

 Selected by the Boston Red Sox in the first round (20th pick) of the 1983 Major League Baseball draft, Burks made his debut in the 1987 season as a regular center fielder at age 22, becoming the third player in Red Sox history to hit 20 home runs and steal 20 bases in one season.
 He was selected to both the Baseball Digest and Topps "All-Rookie" teams.
 Defensively, Burks showed excellent range, a sure glove and a strong arm.
 Burks, however, was injury-prone.
 He had shoulder surgery in 1989, and it was the first of many setbacks for him.
 During the 1990 season he hit two home runs in the same inning of a game, to become the second player in Red Sox history to achieve the feat; Bill Regan was the first, in 1928.

 Later, Burks suffered from bad knees and back spasms.
 After six seasons in Boston, and despite his injuries, he ended up leaving as a free agent and signing with the Chicago White Sox in January 1993.
 He surpassed expectations around him by turning in a solid, injury-free season, filling the White Sox' urgent need for a quality right fielder.
 He was one of the club's better performers in the playoffs, batting .304.
 A free agent at the end of the season, he signed a five-year contract with the Colorado Rockies (1994–98).
 On April 17, 1994, Burks hit a game-winning home run in the bottom of the 10th inning against the Montreal Expos.
 It was the only major league walk-off home run ever hit at Mile High Stadium.
 His 1,000th career hit also came against the Expos, a triple in July 1995.